kfiry77/10bot/README.md

 # 10bot

 A bot to buy 10Bis coupons.
 The project is a Python script that automates the purchase of Shufersal Coupons in a 10bis account if there is sufficient credit and only on working days.
-Upon successful purchase, the script generates a report containing the list of coupons and their barcodes and saves it in both PDF and HTML formats.
+The script generates a report containing the list of coupons and their barcodes and saves it in both PDF and HTML formats.
 The PDF file is then published to a designated WhatsApp group.
 To ensure consistent operation, the script can be scheduled to execute daily, using CRON or cloud Bot, such as Azure Function.

 ## Installation and usage